LogtalkDotOrg/logtalk3/examples/NOTES.md

 	and module meta-predicates that take closures as arguments

 - `symdiff`
 	example of using parametric objects to implement symbolic expression differentiation and simplification

 - `tabling`
-	simple example of using tabling directives within objects (requires Logtalk to be run with B-Prolog, XSB, or YAP)
+	simple example of using tabling directives within objects (requires Logtalk to be run with B-Prolog, SWI-Prolog, XSB, or YAP)

 - `testing`
 	some examples of writing unit tests

 - `threads`
 	several simple examples of multi-threading programming, some of them intended only for benchmarking multi-threading Prolog compilers (requires Logtalk to be run with YAP, SWI-Prolog, or XSB)

 - `viewpoints`
 	example on how to implement property sharing and value sharing with prototypes

 - `xpce`
 	SWI-Prolog only example of using XPCE from Logtalk

 - `wrappers`
-	example of using the new `begin_of_file` term generated when compiling a source file to define object wrappers for plain Prolog code
+	example of using the `begin_of_file` term generated when compiling a source file to define object wrappers for plain Prolog code